IB-ULFRI/instructor-notes/SETTING-UP-COURSE.md

-# Setting up the Bioinformatics course
+# Setting up the Bioinformatics course assignments

 The following instructions inform trainers on how to set up the course environment using assignments from GitHub and GitHub classroom.

+Note that we also invite students to a communications channel (e.g. Slack) where teaching assistents are available for any questions.

 ## Creating a GitHub organization